Stieltjes analytic functions and higher order linear differential equations: Preliminaries

 \subsection{Lebesgue-Stieltjes Integral}

 Throughout the paper we will work with Lebesgue-Stieltjes integrals.
-The usual way of constructing them through a non-decreasing map is applying Caratheodory's extension theorem.
-Here we show that theorem directly applied to derivators, for a full statement and proof see \cite[Theorems~1.3.2 to 1.3.6]{Athreya}.
-For more details in the derivator's case see \cite[Example 1.46]{TesisIgnacio}.
-We will denote $\mathcal{B}$ the Borel $\sigma$-algebra relative to $\tau_u$. \begin{thm}[Caratheodory's extension theorem] Let $g:\mathbb{R}\to\mathbb{R}$ be a derivator and \\$\mu_g^*:\mathcal{P}(\mathbb{R})\to [0,+\infty]$ given by
+The usual way of constructing {Lebesgue–Stieltjes measures} through a non-decreasing map is applying Caratheodory's extension theorem.
+Here we present the theorem directly applied to derivators.
+For a full statement and proof see \cite[Theorems~1.3.2 to 1.3.6]{Athreya}.
+For more details in the derivator's case see \cite[Example~1.46]{TesisIgnacio}.
+We will denote by $\mathcal{B}$ the Borel $\sigma$-algebra relative to $\tau_u$, the usual topology of the real line. \begin{thm}[Caratheodory's extension theorem] Let $g:\mathbb{R}\to\mathbb{R}$ be a derivator and \\$\mu_g^*:\mathcal{P}(\mathbb{R})\to [0,+\infty]$ given by

 where

 Then $\mu_g^*$ is an outer measure, the set